BlinkyStitt/el-visualizer/README.md

   - Sequencer A5 -> Teensy 3
   - Sequencer A6 -> Teensy 4
   - Sequencer A7 -> Teensy 5
 #.
+Unplug the soldering iron.
+#.
+Insulate the capacitors inside the inverter somehow.
+Hot glue?
+Epoxy?
+Rubber insulation?
-Label the Barrel Jack to 2-pin JST connector "12v BATT".
+#.
+Glue down the new JST connector on the inverter.
+#.
+Screw the inverter back together.
 #.
 Plug the Barrel Jack to 2-pin JST connector into the Sequencer board.
 #.
 Plug the inverter into the sequencer board.
 #.
 Flip the power switch to "BATT".